 (With Apple’s VoiceOver screen reader use a two-finger double tap to activate Dictation, and a second two-finger double tap to stop, VoiceOver then reads the text aloud.)

 Practicing can actually be fun, so go ahead and do it.
-You’ll be a Dictator in no time!
+You’ll be a powerful dictator in no time!